OVERVIEW & STRATEGY

 26 materials were assessed for their potential criticality to the UK economy in terms of their global supply risk and the UK economic vulnerability to such a disruption.
 Eighteen of the these have a ‘high’ potential criticality rating based on these criteria, and constitute the UK Critical Minerals List.
 Tungsten is on it, and so too is tin – both of which are found at the Hemerdon Mine.

-Tungsten also features on the critical minerals lists for Europe and the US.
+Tungsten and tin, a valuable secondary metal at Hemerdon also feature on the critical minerals lists for Europe and the US.
 This is largely due to China’s current dominance in the supply of tungsten world-wide, which stands at around 82%.

 History

-Tungsten West acquired the mine out of a receivership process in 2019 after its most recent operators stopped production in 2018.
+Tungsten West acquired the mine in 2019.
 The site benefits from over £200 million investment under the previous operators, including the development of significant infrastructure and processing facilities.

 Hemerdon was producing tungsten and tin concentrates from 2015 to 2018, before the operator put the mine into receivership due to a number of issues that have since been identified and will be rectified by Tungsten West.